Intrinsic Image Transfer for Illumination Manipulation: Methodology

+As illustrated hereafter, the drawbacks can be significantly alleviated by integrating the intrinsic image decomposition, layer-remapping and image reconstruction into a generalized optimization-based framework.
+Such a strategy enables us to control image illumination in an implicit way --- that is, to regularize each sub-layer without the necessity of taking an explicit intrinsic image decomposition.
+The advantages mainly arise from the well-known spatial-varying illumination and illumination-invariant reflectance prior knowledge.
+We briefly list them as follows:

-\begin{itemize} \item Spatial-smoothing illumination, that is, illumination $L$ is smoothing and dramatic variations in image, for example, strong or salient edges, textures and structures are mainly attributed to the reflectance ${R}$.
-Human vision system is not so sensitive to the absolute variations of illumination as that of reflectance for the ``color-consistency'' phenomenon.
+\begin{itemize} \item Spatial-smoothing illumination --- that is, illumination $L$ has the spatial-smoothing property, while the majority of dramatic variations such as strong or salient edges, textures and structures are attributed to reflectance ${R}$.

-\item Illumination-invariant reflectance --- that is to say, image reflectance $R$ tends to be invariant under varying illumination conditions.
-It is also straightforward to claim that these local geometric structures formed by these dramatic variations in $R$ have the same illumination-invariant property.
+\item Illumination-invariant reflectance --- that is, reflectance $R$ tends to be invariant under varying illumination conditions.
+It is straightforward to claim that the local geometric structures formed by the dramatic variations in $R$ have the same illumination-invariant property.

-\item The visibility of an image is primarily determined by image illumination ${L}$, whose intensities may need to be, locally or globally, compensated or adjusted for its discrepancy to the target, especially under varying illumination conditions.
+\item The visibility of an image is primarily determined by illumination ${L}$, the intensities of which may be, locally or globally, compensated or corrected for its discrepancy to the target one, especially under varying illumination conditions.
+Human vision system is not so sensitive to the absolute change of illumination as that of reflectance due to the ``color-consistency'' phenomenon.

 \end{itemize}